uhs-robert/color-chameleon.nvim/README.md

 **color-chameleon.nvim** lets you set rules for when a colorscheme should be applied.
 First matching rule wins!

-Set colorschemes for projects, environment variables, custom conditions, and/or combinations of each.
+Set colorschemes for projects, environment variables, buffer properties (filetype/buftype), custom conditions, and/or combinations of each.

 Dynamically adapt your skin to the environment you're in and switch back automatically too.